International-Data-Spaces-Association/idsa/README.md

 # The International Data Spaces Association on GitHub
+The International Data Spaces Association is a coalition of more than 130 members that share a visions of a world where all companies and organizations self-determine the usage rules of their data in secure, trusted, equal partnerships.
+Their goal is a global standard for international data spaces (IDS), as well as fostering the related technologies and business models for open, federated data ecosystems and marketplaces which ensure data sovereignty for all participants.
-The International Data Spaces Association aims at open, federated data ecosystems and marketplaces ensuring data sovereignty for the creator of the data.
-As depicted on the infographic below, the IDS standard enables trustworthy data exchange among certified dataproviders and recipients, based on mutually agreed rules.
-Data spaces improve cooperation, lower the barriers to entry and enhance innovation for the future of data economy.
+As shown in the infographic below, IDS enable trusted data exchange between data providers and data consumers.
+All participants in IDS can trust each other, because they all adhere to a common trust framework.
+This framework specifies that everyone must use a specific data end point: the IDS Connector.
+To ensure that each IDS Connector behaves as it should, it is certified against security criteria and so is any participant in data sharing.
+On this basis of trust, IDS improve cooperation, lower the barriers to entry and enhance innovation for the future of data economy.

 ![Data Sharing in a Data Space](images/IDSA-Infographic-Data-Sharing-in-a-Data-Space.jpg)

 ## What is Available Here?
-This is an umbrella repository which aims to guide you through the International Data Spaces Association (IDSA) on Github, by pointing you to the right source of information.
-We briefly provide an overview on available resources in this repository and beyond to support your journey building data spaces and sharing data in a secure and sovereign way.
-You can also see an overview of repositories [here](./overview_repositories.md) or if you are interested in terms widely being used in IDS ecosystem, you may check the [IDS Glossary in IDS-G](https://github.com/International-Data-Spaces-Association/IDS-G/tree/main/Glossary).
+This is an umbrella repository designed  to guide you through the International Data Spaces Association (IDSA) on Github, by pointing you to the right sources of information.
+We provide a brief overview on the resources available in this repository and beyond to help you build data spaces and share data in a secure and sovereign way.
+You can also find an overview of the repositories [here](./overview_repositories.md).
+If you are interested in terms that are commonly used in IDS ecosystem, check out the [IDS Glossary in IDS-G](https://github.com/International-Data-Spaces-Association/IDS-G/tree/main/Glossary).

 **If you are not a user of IDS Github yet**, please join us by clicking on the button below and submitting a request to participate. *The requests are processed within a maximum of two business days (in most cases, the invitations are sent within several hours).*

 [![Join](/images/button_click-to-join-ids-githubv2.png.png)](https://forms.office.com/r/LMFt6pbji4)